raspberrypilearning/count-the-creatures/en/step_1.md

 ## Introduction

 In this project you will be creating a wildlife camera, that can count the number of birds, of different colours, that pass in front of the camera's view.

 ### What you will make

+When the user passes a different coloured object (red, green or blue) past the centre of the screen, then the number of birds of each colour will increase.

 --- no-print ---
-Allow your web-browser to access your camera, and then click the green flag.
-If you pass different coloured, red, green or blue, objects past the centre of the screen, the number of birds of each colour will increase.

 <div class="scratch-preview">
 <iframe src="https://scratch.mit.edu/projects/422092630/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>